cseanburns/systems-librarianship/src/3c-library-search.md

 # Library Search

-We're going to explore the `yaz-client`, a tool that serves as a gateway to information retrieval using the Z39.50 protocol.
+In this section, we're going to explore the `yaz-client`.
+The `yaz-client` is an information retrieval client that uses the Z39.50/SRU protocols to query bibliographic databases, like library catalogs and repositories.
 For those unfamiliar, Z39.50 is a standard protocol in libraries for sharing, querying, and retrieving bibliographic information between library databases.
-Development and usage began in the 1970s, which of course pre-dates the web.
-Its continued use is a testament to the evolution of information retrieval systems since the 1970s.
+Its development in the 1970s pre-dates the web, and its continued use illustrates the evolution of information retrieval systems since the 1970s.
 The protocol is maintained by the [*Library of Congress*][locz3950].

+The `yaz-client` is an SRU client, as well.
-SRU (Search/Retrieve via URL) and SRW (Search/Retrieve Web service) are modern web-based successors to Z39.50.
+SRU (Search/Retrieve via URL) and SRW (Search/Retrieve Web service) are modern internet and web-based successors to Z39.50.
-They offer more flexibility in accessing and sharing bibliographic records.
+These protocols offer modern flexibility and more simplicity in accessing and sharing bibliographic records than Z39.50.
+See OCLC's page on [SRW/U][srw_u_oclc] for more information and The Library of Congress's documentation page: [SRU/CQL][sru_loc].

 The `yaz-client` allows us to interact with these protocols directly from the command line.
 This provides a hands-on opportunity with the underlying mechanics of digital library searches and data retrieval.

-This exploration is not only about learning a tool;
+However, this exploration is only partly about learning a tool.
-it's about understanding the history and ongoing development of information retrieval systems.
+More so, it's about understanding the history and ongoing development of information retrieval systems.
-This is a crucial part of library and information science.
+This is a crucial (and fun!) part of library and information science.

-> SRU uses URL query strings, which is similar to web searches.
-> SRW utilizes [SOAP][soap], which is more complex but allows for more data exchange.
+In order for us to use the `yaz-client`, we will need to connect to a library database.
+Fortunately, LSPs (library service platforms) can function as **SRU** targets for applications like `yaz-client`.
+For example, see [ExLibris provides a tutorial][sru_exlibris] on enabling and using SRU in Alma, its LSP product.
+We will connect to an Alma database in the following tutorial.

 ## Installing `yaz`

+First, let's get started by installing the `yaz-client`.
-Use the `apt` instructions from the prior lesson to install the `yaz` client.
+Use the `apt` instructions from the prior lesson to locate the name of the `yaz` client.

 First search for the name of the software: